If you’ve got carpet in your home, you’ll understand how discolored and worn it can look, especially if it’s light-colored.

 When you’re done cleaning, head on to the next room carefree while your floors are drying.

 When you’re blissfully gliding around with your steam mop, it’s easy to miss a spot.
 We find that the best method is by moving in straight lines along the carpet.
 It’s like mowing the lawn – you know where you’ve been and what’s next.

 7. Allow Your Carpet Time to Dry

-Allow your carpet time to air dry before you walk on it or the pets get comfy for a nap.
+Allow your carpet to dry before you walk on it, or the pets get comfy for a nap.
 Depending on the type of carpet, it could take anywhere between four and 10 hours.
-Given that soaps and heavy shampoos aren’t being used, it should be on the lower end of that scale.
+Given that you aren’t using soaps and heavy cleaning shampoos, it should be on the lower end of that scale.

 Steam doesn’t make your carpet overly wet or saturated, but outdoor shoes may make it dirty again when you’ve just cleaned.
 All your hard work will go to waste.

 If you have to walk on the carpet, wear clean socks.
 You could even use shoe coverings or plastic bags.
 Don’t worry – we won’t call the fashion police.